Killing of Ahmed Yassin: International media

 Financial Times called the assassination "extremely stupid," and even The Daily Telegraph, which is normally pro-Israel, called it a "serious mistake."
 The Guardian reported that many Palestinians saw the killing as "cowardly" (given that Yassin was a disabled man) and were outraged that Yassin's killing might motivate more Palestinians to attack Israel.
+Only The Sun wrote positively of Yassin's assassination writing "Being 'spiritual leader' of Hamas is not like being the Archbishop of Canterbury," and also that "Ahmed Yassin was a Godfather of Terror, the man who founded the Palestinian killing machine...
+One more terrorist mastermind is dead."

 Legacy

 After Yassin, Hamas was led by Abdel Aziz al-Rantisi, who was killed in a similar way to Yassin two weeks later.
 The Al-Rantisi Hospital Children's Hospital is named after him.
 The movement was then led by Khaled Mashal until 2017.
 Yassin had firmly aligned with Saudi Arabia even though the Saudis were not able to provide Hamas with sophisticated weaponry.
 However, Mashal was more flexible and ambitious.
 He moved Hamas closer to Iran which, in contrast to the Saudis, provided Hamas with rocket designs.
 By the time Mashal left, Hamas had built a large aresenal of high-grade weaponry.